-Pitfall Description What is expected has delay The experience shows that the implemented elements always do not arrive in the expected order and the tests never proceed or result as foreseen; therefore, the integration strategy should allow a great flexibility.
+Pitfall Description Delay of expected element The experience shows that the implemented elements always do not arrive in the expected order and the tests never proceed or result as foreseen; therefore, the integration strategy should allow a great flexibility.
 Big-bang not appropriate The "big-bang" integration technique is not appropriate for a fast detection of faults.
 It is thus preferable to verify the interfaces progressively all along the integration.
-Integration plan too The preparation of the integration activities is planned too late in the project schedule, typically when first implemented late elements are delivered.
+Integration plan too late The preparation of the integration activities is planned too late in the project schedule, typically when first implemented elements are delivered.

-Some good practices, gathered from the references are provided in Table 5.
+Some good practices gathered from the references are provided in Table 5.